Białystok: City government

 It is also the seat of government for the Podlaskie Voivodeship.
 The city is represented by several members of both houses of the Polish Parliament (Sejm and Senat) from the Białystok constituency.
 Białystok is represented by the Podlaskie and Warmian-Masurian constituency of the European Parliament.

 International relations

-There are nine consulates in Białystok, a Consulate General of Belarus and Honorary Consulates of Romania, Finland, Bosnia and Herzegovina, Bulgaria, Croatia, Estonia, Luxembourg and Malta.
+There are thirteen consulates in Białystok, a Consulate General of Belarus and Honorary Consulates of Romania, Finland, Bosnia and Herzegovina, Bulgaria, Croatia, Estonia, Kazakhstan, Latvia, Lithuania, Luxembourg, Malta and Serbia.
 The City of Białystok is a member of several organizations such as Union of Polish Metropolises (Unia Metropolii Polskich), Euroregion Niemen, Polish Green Lungs Foundation, and Eurocities.